aguoietf/merged-ietf-ccamp-wdm-tunnel-yang/draft-bgk-ccamp-merged-wdm-tunnel.md

 # Overview

-   The present model defines a flexi-grid tunnel mainly composed of:
-   -  source address

-   -  source flexi-grid port

-   -  source flexi-grid transponder

-   -  destination address

-   -  destination flexi-grid port
+The generic TE tunnel attributes, such as source and destination node addresses, are already defined by the base data model in {{!I-D.ietf-teas-yang-te}}.
+The present model defines a WDM tunnel by augmenting the base model with the following
+WDM technology-specific constructs:

-   -  destination flexi-grid transponder
+   -  Source and destination WDM node specification

+   -  Global WDM layer constraints that influence the TE path selection, e.g., whether wavelength conversion or regeneration is considered

+   -  Global transponder/transceiver configuration constraints, e.g., operational modes, tuning constraints of the transceiver

+   -  Global optical performance constraints, e.g. generalized Signal-to-noise (G-SNR) margin of a feasible optical path

+   -  Path-scope WDM layer constraints, e.g. identities of transceivers assigned to the primary or secondary path

-   -  list of links that defines the path
+   -  List of links that defines the path

-   -  other optical attributes
+   -  Other optical attributes

 Each path can be a segment path (only defined by the source and destination nodes or link termination points) or an end-to-end path (additionally needs source and destination transponders).
 Therefore, all the attributes are optional to support both situations.

-This is achieved by combining the traffic engineering tunnel attributes explained in {{!I-D.ietf-teas-yang-te}} and augments when necessary.
-For instance, source address, source flexi-grid transponder, destination address and destination flexi-grid transponder attributes are directly taken from the tunnel; other tunnel attributes such as source flexi-grid port, destination flexi-grid port are defined, as they are specific for flexi-grid.

 # Example of Use